autowarefoundation/autoware.universe/localization/gyro_odometer/README.md

 ## Assumptions / Known limits

-- [Assumption] The frame_id of input twist message must be base_link.
+- [Assumption] The frame_id of input twist message must be set to base_link.

 - [Assumption] The covariance in the input messages must be properly assigned.